FOREX-Euro hits 2-month low versus dollar on talk of ECB action

 "If the PMI is relatively strong, the possibility that will lead to a further eruption (in emerging markets) is quite high," added Morgan Stanley's Redeker, who expects dollar-yen to fall to 98 in the coming four weeks.

-The dollar dropped against the Canadian dollar - which many hedge funds have been betting against - to a one-week low of C$1.1053.
+The dollar dropped 0.6 percent against the Canadian dollar - which many hedge funds have been betting against - to a one-week low of C$1.1055.

 Marshall Gittler, head of global FX strategy at IronFX Global, said the move was driven by money managers rebalancing the hedges in their portfolio at the end of the month.

-"Given the technical nature of the move, I expect it will be only temporary and this pullback may represent a good opportunity to establish new short-CAD positions."
+"Given the technical nature of the move, I expect it will be only temporary and this pull-back may represent a good opportunity to establish new short-CAD positions," he said.

 * Sunshine Heart Inc files for offering of Class A units of up to $5 million - SEC filing Source text: (http://bit.ly/2nvw7vk) Further company coverage: